Aday Mara: UCLA

 On August 3, 2023, the University of California, Los Angeles (UCLA) announced Mara's signing to play college basketball in the United States for the Bruins.
 He was rated as a five-star recruit and the No. 15 overall prospect in the 2023 class by 247Sports.
 Casademont Zaragoza contested his move, stating that "contracts must be respected" and warning that they would "take the necessary measures to keep it that way".
 The dispute led to potential NCAA eligibility issues for Mara, before he was cleared to play for UCLA three days before the start of the 2023–24 season.
 He was a part-time starter during the season.

 In 2024–25, Mara came almost entirely off the bench, but became a major part of the rotation after a breakout game against Wisconsin in late January 2025.
-He scored a career-high 22 points in an 85–83 upset win over the No. 18 Badgers, halting their winning streak at seven.
+He scored a then-career-high 22 points in an 85–83 upset win over the No. 18 Badgers, halting their winning streak at seven.
 He shot seven-for-seven and added five rebounds, including four offensive, and had two blocks in a then-season-high 21 minutes.
-Mara followed up with 12 points and seven rebounds along with career highs of 30 minutes and five blocks in a win over Washington.
+Mara followed up with 12 points and seven rebounds along with then-career highs of 30 minutes and five blocks in a win over Washington.
 His 51 minutes in two games bested his usage in the prior eight contests.
 In the following game against USC with Tyler Bilodeau out injured, Mara made his only start of the season and recorded his first career double-double with 12 points and 11 rebounds along with five blocks again against UCLA's crosstown rivals.
 In the 2025 NCAA tournament, he had 10 points, six rebounds, five blocks and two assists in 20 minutes in a 72–47 first-round win over Utah State.
 He ended the season averaging 6.4 points, 4.0 rebounds and 1.6 blocks in 13.1 minutes.
 Following his sophomore season, he entered the NCAA transfer portal.